Liquibit/LiQuiBit/docs/_docs/EnergyTrackingCaMeX-IA/EnergyTrackingCaMeX_index.md

 redirect_from: /EnergyTrackingCaMeX-IA/index.html
 ---

+This project is a system for measuring and transmitting energy consumption data wirelessly in real-time to an IoT platform for analysis and storage to improve energy management on a college campus.
 Use the navigation tree on the left to browse the docs.
-The documentation is split into a getting started guide for new users, and other topics for more advanced users.